2015, thanks for everything.

 Meanwhile, what's a writer to do?

 1. Stay inspired.
-This is a piece I return to, from time to time, by Johnny B Truant
+I return to, from time to time, to the writing of Johnny B Truant

 2. Keep writing.
 I'll say that again - keep writing.